phoenixframework/phoenix_live_view/guides/introduction/installation.md

 versions or your app already exists, keep on reading.

 The instructions below will serve if you are installing the latest stable version from Hex.
-To start using LiveView, add one of the following dependency to your `mix.exs` and run `mix deps.get`.
+To start using LiveView, add one of the following dependencies to your `mix.exs` and run `mix deps.get`.

 If installing from Hex, use the latest version from there: